 This project featured workshops with stakeholders and interviews with income eligible customers.
 Recommendations were generated out of the strategic roadmap to move from the current state to a future state that is now more clearly defined.
-The Emerging Technologies team is acting on recommendations within projects underway in 2019.
+The Emerging Technologies team acted on these recommendations within projects underway in 2019 and 2020.
+Residential

-October 2018 to March 2019
+Timeline October 2018 to March 2019